This is our review for the Best Fishing Line For Trout in 2021.

 Take a look at the water, decide the type of trout you’re after, which time of year it is, what type of bait you’ll be presenting and what type of reel you’ll be using and you’ll find your answer.

-Braid for lakes, monofilament for rivers, and streams is a good general rule, but remember those invisible leaders and the size of the fish you may encounter.
+Braid for lakes, monofilament lines for rivers, and streams is a good general rule, but remember those invisible leaders and the size of the fish you may encounter.

 It’s a lot better story around the campfire to describe that 27-inch rainbow than it is to talk about how hard your line snapped when the first strike hit.